sieger design is implementing the architectural vision “Personal Sensory Spaces” for a German industrial company

 In both buildings, the vision, dating back to 2019, was implemented almost to the letter.
 Wall-high images, evenly backlit by modern LEDs, bring nature to the space and give the impression of looking out of the window.
 Other multisensory equipment options can be integrated by means of light, music and fragrance.

 The wash area feels roomy even in the smallest space.
 The basin, washstand covering and splashback are made of glazed steel as one seamless component.
-As part of the project, sieger design developed a new towel dispenser that has been used here for the first time and is patent-pending.
-It allows people to take the exact quantity desired with one hand.
+As part of the project, sieger design developed a new towel dispenser that is patent-pending.
 Paper towel disposal and equipment like replacement toilet rolls, hygiene bag dispensers and toilet brush are integrated into the wash space in a compact way and thus disappear from the user’s view.
 Fresh, temperate air – indispensable for a healthy climate in interior toilets – is supplied via the skirting area and extracted through the all-round shadow gap in the ceiling.

 “It is always something special when a project is implemented – whether this is a new product you are holding for the first time or the finished architecture you are walking into and can experience for yourself.
 We are proud of this, of course, but you always need the right partners.
 In this case, a businessman who has the willingness and openness to offer his employees and guests some privacy in a semi-public environment,” says Michael Sieger.